irslabdgist/irslabdgist.github.io/_pages/contact.md

 * Familiarity with MATLAB or Python
 * Experience with open-source development platforms like Github

-&nbs&nbs&nbs (These are proferred not mandatory---enthusiasm matters most!)
+&nbsp &nbsp &nbsp (These are proferred not mandatory---enthusiasm matters most!)

 ### Research Environment